iiot2k/call_cpp_from_nodejs/parameters.md

 🏠[To Home Page](README.md)

 Next example explains parameters on call of native function.<br>
-This example receives parameters from JavaScript, change it and returns.<br>
+This example receives parameters from JavaScript, change the array and returns it.<br>
 The source code is in folder ***parameters***.<br>
 I explain only the differences to example ***sayhello***.<br>